semgrep/semgrep-docs/docs/semgrep-code/triage-remediation.md

 </TabItem>
 <TabItem value='gl'>

-:::caution
-This feature is currently in private beta.
+:::note
+This feature is currently in **private beta**.
+It expands on the existing ignore-by-PR-comment workflow by supporting additional commands such as adding to Assistant memories and enabling developers to include triage **reasons**.
 :::

 ### Prerequisites
 You have completed a [Semgrep core deployment](/deployment/core-deployment).

+### Enable triage through GitLab MR comments:

 To enable triage through comments: